npearsonat/brent_us_oil_price/README.md

 This project investigates the relationship between Brent crude oil prices and U.S. retail gasoline prices from 1987 to 2026.
 Drawing on frameworks from the St. Louis Fed, EIA, and IMF, it applies a consistent methodology across three geopolitical shocks: 2008 financial crisis, 2022 Ukraine war, and the 2026 Iran conflict.
 It compares how each shock transmitted to the consumer pump price.

-A key focus is the **rockets and feathers** phenomenon: the well-documented asymmetry where pump prices rise faster when crude rises than they fall when crude drops.

 ## Guiding Questions

 - How closely does U.S. retail gas track Brent crude over time?